The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: The hidden layer: space partitioning

 To take the expectation on both sides, we have:

-Eq. (\ref{eq:10}) shows the expectation relationship between the separation ratio and training accuracy.
-After replacing $E\left[\gamma\right]$ in Eq. (\ref{eq:10}) with Eq. (\ref{eq:9}), we obtain the formula to compute the \textbf{expectation of training accuracy}:
+Eq.~(\ref{eq:10}) shows the expectation relationship between the separation ratio and training accuracy.
+After replacing $E\left[\gamma\right]$ in Eq.~(\ref{eq:10}) with Eq.~(\ref{eq:9}), we obtain the formula to compute the \textbf{expectation of training accuracy}:

-To compute the expectation of training accuracy by Eq. (\ref{eq:11}), we must calculate the value of $b$.
+To compute the expectation of training accuracy by Eq.~(\ref{eq:11}), we must calculate the value of $b$.
 The expectation of training accuracy is a \textbf{monotonically increasing function of $b$ on its domain $(0,\infty)$ and its range is $(0.5,1)$}.
-Since the coefficient $b$ is very important to estimate the training accuracy, it is also called the \textbf{ensemble index} for training accuracy.
+Since the coefficient $b$ is very important in estimation of the training accuracy, it is also called the \textbf{ensemble index} for training accuracy.
 This leads to the following theorem:

-\begin{theorem} The expectation of training accuracy for a $d-L-1$ architecture FCNN is determined by Eq. (\ref{eq:11}) with the ensemble index $b$. \end{theorem} We suppose that, in the input space $R^d$, $L$ hyperplanes (neurons) divide the space into $S$ partitions.
-By the space partitioning theory \citep{winder_partitions_1966}, the maximum number of partitions is:
+\begin{theorem} The expectation of training accuracy for a $d-L-1$ architecture FCNN is determined by Eq.~(\ref{eq:11}) with the ensemble index $b$. \end{theorem} In the input space $R^d$, $L$ hyperplanes (neurons) divide the space into $S$ partitions.
+By the Space Partitioning Theory~\cite{winder_partitions_1966}, the maximum number of partitions is:

 Since:

 We let: